IBM/ibmz-accelerated-for-tensorflow/README.md

 export NNPA_DEVICES=0

 # Run the training script or workload.
-# Some applications might not have such a script and instead download
+# Some samples might not have such a script and instead download
 # a model from the Internet.
 python <train.py -args>